sikozonpc/personal-blog/content/posts/message-bus.md

 ### Turning game objects into listeners

-A very cool thing you even do with Unity is create a component to be a `MessageSubscriberController` and with it you can attach to game object and define the events on the Unity editor itself, it's the way to make this game object a **message listener**
+A very cool thing you even do with Unity is to create a component to be a `MessageSubscriberController` and with it you can attach to any game object and define the events on the Unity editor itself, this way we make the game object a **message listener** for specific events.

 ### Conclusion